Loading…

 Wednesday April 9, 2025 8:30am - 9:20am EDT

 Grants provide vital support to libraries and archives engaged in archival description and digitization work, and granting and re-granting agencies require publicity and outreach for these projects.
 Unique collections and contexts present different opportunities and challenges to sharing these projects and generating engagement with patrons, fellow professionals, and other interested communities.
-Panelists from the Knox County Public Library, University of Tennessee at Chattanooga, and the Tennessee State Library and Archives will discuss recent and ongoing externally funded projects and offer a range of perspectives on planning and conducting impactful outreach.
+Panelists from the Knox County Public Library and the University of Tennessee at Chattanooga will discuss recent and ongoing externally funded projects and offer a range of perspectives on planning and conducting impactful outreach.

 Wednesday April 9, 2025 8:30am - 9:20am EDT